algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportSecondWeek.md

 ## Week Z (18-22 March 2024)

-The second week was dedicated to test all the component of the project.
-The team discuss about project and how we will succeed to produce the project without the hardware working.
+The second week was dedicated to testing all the components of the project.
+The team discussed the project and how we would succeed in producing the project without the hardware working.
 The functional specifications document was finished.
-The team also continue to reverse-engineer the existing software with LEDs to try to implement all functionalities of the project.
+The team also continue to reverse-engineer the existing software with LEDs to try to implement all the functionalities of the project.

 ## Topics of the week

-1. Test all the component.
+1. Test all the components.
-2. Meeting with the client to discuss about the hardware.
+2. Meeting with the client to discuss the hardware.
-3. Finishing to write functional specification.
+3. Finishing to write functional specifications.
-4. continue to reverse engineering of the existing software with LEDs.
+4. continue to reverse engineer the existing software with LEDs.
 5. Try to implement functionalities of the project without the hardware working but with LEDs.

 ## Achievements

-1. Test all the component.
+1. Test all the components.
     - The team has tested all the components.
     - The team has found some problems with the hardware components.
     - The team has decided to use LEDs to test the functionalities of the project.